mro/ShaarliGo/README.md

 ### Pinboard.in

-by entering your Pinboard Auth Token from https://pinboard.in/settings/password into the end of `app/config.yaml` like this
+enter your Pinboard Auth Token from https://pinboard.in/settings/password at the end of `app/config.yaml` like this

 ```yaml
 posse: